ckgauro/SpringBootProjects/Master RESTFUL APIs with Spring Boot 2 in 100 Steps/Section 04: SpringBoot -  Exception Handling with  ResponseStatusException - Spring5 latest/Readme.md

         - Method: GET
         - URI: http://localhost:8080/users/101
     - Remove Trace in Exception.
-        - When using DevTools, "server.error.include-stacktrace" will be set to always
+        - When using DevTools, "server.error.include-stacktrace" will be set to always server.error.include-stacktrace=never
         - change to never or on-trace-param
     - Verify the response again.
         - Exception Message